 The contextual field study was designed to understand the Coerced Users in a “smart city” environment using a defined case-study that represents connected technology in the public space.
 We chose sharable electric scooters; a last mile transportation vehicle spread across the city aiming to be a clean and cost effective urban public transportation.
 The Scooters don’t represent a disruptive technology but a unique business model of “use and discard”; The user find a nearby scooter and unlock it using the app, ride, and pay according to the time used.
 He then locks it.
 These

 scooters can be placed anywhere and do not require an anchoring station.
-This service represents the main characteristics of connected technology in the public sphere: (1) An innovation in a public domain, which (2) forces the user to be connected since it can’t be used without a smartphone and credit card; and (3) is now in the interim period that will define its future.
+This service represents the main characteristics of connected technology in the public sphere: (1) An innovative intervention in a public domain, which (2) forces the user to be connected since it can’t be used without a smartphone and credit card; and (3) is now in the interim period that will define its future.
 These scooters also represent an interesting case study as there is a growing worldwide public debate about them.
 These scooters are added without any change to the city’s infrastructure and therefore change the way pedestrian need to act.
 As the Active Users of the scooters can leave them wherever they want, it can create an obstacle on the sidewalk.
 These issues generate rejections that lead to active protest and in some cases vandalism of the equipment.
 Sharable scooters entered Tel Aviv in 2018 and their numbers are growing monthly, from

 ~300 in late 2018 to ~2,000 in Feb 2019.